 Choosing the right water housing for your camera can often be overwhelming.
-With so many choices on the market at such a wide range of prices it can be difficult to know where to even start – after all it is a big commitment and a vital piece of equipment to protect your gear if you’re looking to evolve your water based photography skills.
-The good news is that you can’t go too wrong and there really is something to suit everyone and every camera.
+With so many choices on the market at such a wide range of prices it can be difficult to know where to even start.
+After all it is a big commitment and a vital piece of equipment to protect your gear if you’re looking to evolve your water photography skills.
+The good news is that you can’t go too wrong and there is something to suit everyone and camera.

 It can help to think of your options in three levels.

 The most affordable entry point if you’re getting started is either a APS-C or entry level full frame camera with a fisheye lens.
 Aquatech offer a base model housing which will get you started and as you progress you can add a advanced conversion kit to the housing body.
 These housings start around $1500 AUD.